By ALEXI VENICE—

 CHILDREN AT PLAY was changed to THICKLY SETTLED

 And the list went on and on and on.
 The chair of the Board quickly entertained a motion to go into a closed session, dismissing everyone in the room and sending the librarian and her committee packing.
 After she left the room—and they were sure she was well away from the town hall in her practical car—the board members burst into a prolonged laughter, peeing their pants and blowing their noses.
-Once they regained their composure, however, out of respect for the librarian’s heritage, they approved one of her signs, the very last, to mollify her.
+Once they regained their composure, however, out of respect for the librarian’s heritage, they approved one of her signs to mollify her.

 In furtherance of adding weight, we had to stop at a Dunkin’ Donuts (founded in 1950 by William Rosenberg in Quincy, MA).
 I’d never been to a Dunkin’ Donuts.
 The Cape is the only place on earth where there isn’t a Starbucks on every corner.
 Instead, you guessed it—there’s a Dunkin’ Donuts on every corner.